How to Cure RSI With a Floor Desk

 The science is in, and it's scary.
 Sitting on chairs is bad for you - very bad.
 So much so that some workplaces are starting to act.
 Read more in this article: Beware of the Chair, by Lissa Christopher.

+Being comfortable and mobile while working improves productivity by turning work into a pleasurable and creative experience.
 Good luck with your experiments at creating a new design for your workstation, possibly even a floor desk.
-If you found this article useful, share it, leave a constructive comment.
+If you found this article useful, share it and leave a constructive comment.